dansandu/glyph/README.md

             }
             case 3:
             {
-                // This time the parser has applied the 4th rule.
-This is the
+                // The parser has applied the 4th rule.
+The last two values are
-                // multiplication.
-We do just as before but this time the
-                // operation is multiplication.
-                const auto rhs = pop(stack);
+                // poped from the stack and multiplied togheter. const auto rhs = pop(stack);
                 const auto lhs = pop(stack);
                 stack.push_back(lhs * rhs);